TejasShinkar12/Eat-Fit-1/docs/flow.md

 2.  **FastAPI Backend:** Serves as the core application logic, handling API requests, user authentication, data processing, business logic (calorie calculations), and orchestrating interactions with the Database and ML Services.
 3.  **ML Services:**
     *   **Image Processing Service:** Hosts Hugging Face models (Detectron2-based for Object Detection, TroCR for OCR) to process uploaded images of food items and extract item names, quantities, and nutrition label data.
-    *   **Text Generation Service:** Hosts a Hugging Face model (e.g., Flan-T5) for generating recipes based on user inventory and fitness goals.
+    *   **Text Generation Service:** Hosts GEMINI API integration via LangChain for generating recipes based on user inventory and fitness goals.
 4.  **PostgreSQL Database:** Persistent storage for user profiles, inventory items, consumption logs, and generated recipes.
 5.  **Redis Cache (Optional MVP):** Can be used for caching frequently accessed data like user profiles or recent recipe prompts/results to improve performance.